ShizCalev/EnhancedSC/PatchNotes.md

   - The second part of Severonickel now starts the player with the same equipment as the first part.

 ### Miscellaneous
+- [dgVoodoo2](https://github.com/dege-diosg/dgVoodoo2) is included to restore Shadow Buffer rendering and set a 60 FPS cap.
+- [ThirteenAG](https://github.com/ThirteenAG/WidescreenFixesPack) Widescreen Fix is included for widescreen support.
+- [Xidi](https://github.com/samuelgr/Xidi) is included to improve compatibility for XInput-based controllers.
 - Includes newly recreated loading screens by [cazzhmir](https://www.youtube.com/@cazzhmir) to improve the accuracy of the story.
 - Localization fixes, including typo corrections and consistency improvements.